shamique202/ImageSlider/README.md

 # Image Slider
-Image slider which consists of HTML, CSS, and Javascript to display Christmas-themed images to the client user.
-Viewable on iOS or mobile devices as well as desktops
+Image slider which consists of HTML, CSS, and Javascript to display winter-themed images to the client user.
+Viewable on iOS or mobile devices as well as desktops.
+Inspired by Christmas and the hallmark channel 😍

 # Screenshots:
 ![cookies](https://i.imgur.com/26jExU2.png)